-- Pull the switch out to the first stop to turn on your parking and taillamps, sidemarker lamps and instrument panel lamps. - Pull the switch out all the way to turn on the headlamps.

-- You can brighten or dim your instrument cluster by rotating the headlamp switch. - Press the switch all the way in to turn off your lamps.
+- Pull the switch out to the first stop to turn on your parking and taillamps, sidemarker lamps and instrument panel lamps. - Pull the switch out all the way to turn on the headlamps. - You can brighten or dim your instrument cluster by rotating the headlamp switch. - Press the switch all the way in to turn them off.